japila-books/apache-spark-internals/docs/storage/BlockManagerMasterEndpoint.md

   blockId: BlockId): Seq[BlockManagerId]
 ----

-getLocations looks up the given xref:storage:BlockId.adoc[] in the `blockLocations` internal registry and returns the locations (as a collection of `BlockManagerId`) or an empty collection.
+getLocations looks up the given storage:BlockId.md[] in the `blockLocations` internal registry and returns the locations (as a collection of `BlockManagerId`) or an empty collection.

 getLocations is used when BlockManagerMasterEndpoint is requested to handle <<GetLocations, GetLocations>> and <<GetLocationsMultipleBlockIds, GetLocationsMultipleBlockIds>> messages.